A little shoutout to all those who dress their pets up for the holidays!

 Here are some examples of how we often demonstrate our changing identity:

-Stealing is basing my identity on my wants.
+- Stealing is basing my identity on my wants and rights.

-Sexual sin is basing my identity on achieving my sexual desires outside God’s ways.
+- Sexual sin is basing my identity on feeding my sexual desires outside God’s ways.

 Certainly our marriage relationship is both positively and negatively impacted by the identities we actually hold.

-That is why it is so important for each spouse to settle the identity questions, reaffirm each other’s identity daily and guard their biblical identity, as if it were a great treasure.
+That is why it is so important for each spouse to settle the identity questions.
+We need to regularly reaffirm each other’s identity, particularly our identity in God’s eyes.

 Proverbs 4:23 (NIV)

-As a Christian, our identity should be based in what the Father, Jesus and the Holy Spirit continually affirm to us in the scriptures and often in our hearts.
+As a Christian, our identity should be based in what the Father, Jesus and the Holy Spirit continually affirm to us in the scriptures.
 It is an identity that comes from our Maker, the one who knows us despite our attempts to hide.